 #2: Leafy Greens

 The benefits of eating spinach were arguably popularized by Popeye and with substantial reasoning.
-Spinach is packed with vitamins A, C, and K as well electrolytes, such as magnesium.
-While canned spinach doesn’t top the list of most diets, the prevalence of spinach salads and adding spinach to smoothies are ways people enjoy this leafy green.
+Spinach is packed with vitamins A, C, and K, as well as electrolytes, such as the essential mineral magnesium.
+While canned spinach doesn't top the list of most diets, the prevalence of spinach salads and adding spinach to smoothies are ways people enjoy this leafy green.

 Kale is another leafy green superfood that went through a craze several years back and has remained at the top of health lists ever since.
 Its robust, dark leaves are added to stir fry recipes and have been made into chips, among countless other ways to prepare it.
 Those who jumped aboard the kale bandwagon shared their love of these leafy greens, making it easy for anyone to add into their meal planning and benefit from their nutrition.